Saturday 9 April 2011

 Within half an hour of arriving in Seville, we had found a local bar and beer and tapas were taken in a sun-kissed plaza.
 They revived our spirits and made the excursion along the Costa seem a distant nightmare.
 We meandered around the pedestrianised streets enjoying the relaxed atmosphere and the independent shops showing their goods in resplendent displays.
 The centre was free of the standardised chain stores that have made shopping in Britain such a 'to be avoided pastime'.
 We enjoyed the choir of happy noise emerging from Plaza del Salvador where thousands of young Spaniards meet and talk and drink and behave.
 Seville was a place to relax and enjoy the hospitality and atmosphere of a real city.

-The next day was glorious and reached 28C.
-Following a long walk around the superb public realm, admiring the quiet trams, the quality of the pavements, open spaces, street furniture and open-air entertainment, we visited the cathedral and had a leisurely lunch in the sort of cafe that is still a rarity in Britain.
+The next day was glorious and it reached 28°C. Following a long walk around the superb public realm, admiring the quiet trams, the quality of the pavements, open spaces, street furniture and open-air entertainment, we visited the cathedral and had a leisurely lunch in the sort of cafe that is still a rarity in Britain.
 We visited the bull ring, which hosted a wonderful collection of paintings including Goya line drawings of bullfighting.
 The city had clearly benefited from Felipe Gonzales's time as Prime Minister with fast trains, an Expo world fair and some humdinger bridges.
 We walked along the esplanades alongside the Rio Guadalquivir and enjoyed the easy pace of life that infected the city.

 In the evening after early drinks, it was off to see Flamenco dance, guitar and song in the museum and then we had a late meal as most Spaniards do.
-The following day saw us visit the Alcazar Palace with its breathtaking gardens and patios, we took a siesta, sunbathed on the roof of the apartment and just allowed ourselves to float in the current of life that makes Seville tick.
+The following day saw us visit the Alcazar Palace with its breathtaking gardens and patios, we took a siesta, sunbathed on the apartment roof and just allowed ourselves to float in the current of life that makes Seville tick.
 Unlike the Costas, Seville has been nurtured as a modern city, respecting its history but exploiting quality urban design and providing a totally people-friendly environment.
 I would happily return to this city but not in the searing heat of summer.

 Serrania de Ronda